Threats, vitriol aimed at women in positions of power

 FORMER OHIO PUBLIC HEALTH DIRECTOR, DR. AMY ACTON

 Acton, who advised the GOP governor at the start of the pandemic, resigned in June 2020 after facing lawsuits and protesters outside her home, some carrying guns.
-Acton, who is Jewish, also was confronted with anti-Semitic messages at demonstrations, and a lawmaker referenced her with an anti-Semitic slur.
+Acton, who is Jewish, also was confronted with antisemitic messages at demonstrations, and a lawmaker referenced her with an antisemitic slur.

 NEVADA GOV. STEVE SISOLAK AND FIRST LADY KATHY SISOLAK